-ne prosperity and the integrity of the inited States and its people.
-It has distarded democratic principles and taken up ith the radicalism of populists and socialists and the obstructionism and the cowdice of wreckers and demagogues.
-No ood can come out of it.
-With a blank for a tendidate and a blank for a platform, it ill become more and more a contemptible strumentality for the exploitation of filliam J. Bryan and the school of demacutes following in his train.
+As at present constituted and led, the democratic party is a menace to the peace, the prosperity and the integrity of the United States and its people.
+It has discarded democratic principles and taken up with the radicalism of populists and socialists and the obstructionism and the cowardice of wreckers and demagogues.
+No good can come out of it.
+With a blank for a candidate and a blank for a platform, it will become more and more a contemptible instrumentality for the exploitation of William J. Bryan and the school of demagogues following in his train.

-The Chronicle believes that the repubcan party, while not free of fault by any ceans, offers the American people at this do what it can to advance its pand to strengthen its candidates.
+The Chronicle believes that the republican party, while not free of fault by any means, offers the American people at this time the only prospect of efficient, intelligent and honest government that is anywhere to be seen, and, so belleving, it will do what it can to advance its principles and to strengthen its candidates.

 The campaign itself will not injure business at all.
-Whatever injury there is will be due solely to the superstition strangled the party to save the organizaof business men that presidential cam-paigns and poor trade necessarily go to-serve for the epitaph which will be needgether.-Chicago Record-Herald.
+Whatever injury there will be due solely to the superstition of business men that presidential campaigns and poor trade necessarily go together.-Chicago Record-Herald.